Zebaniah/2048-Game-and-AI/README.md

 ## Usage
 1. Run `python train_nn.py` to create `model.json`.
 Training uses the provided move history files.
 2. Start the web server with `python ai_server.py`.
+Set the `PORT` environment variable if port 8000 is unavailable.
-3. Open `http://localhost:8000/ai_game.html` in a browser.
+3. Open `http://localhost:8000/` in a browser (it redirects to the game page).
 4. Play manually with the arrow keys or click **AI Move** to let the AI play.

 The neural network is intentionally small so that it can be trained without external dependencies.